TheOtherRolesAU/TheOtherRoles/README.md

 - **Submission:** If you got a hat design, you can submit it on our [Discord server](https://discord.gg/77RkMJHWsM).
 We'll look at all the hats and add all the good ones to the game.

 # Colors
+Note: Lighter and Darker colors are no longer based on the players color.
+Instead they are assigned alternatingly, s.t. they are always balanced in a lobby.
 ![TOR Colors](./Images/TOR_colors.jpg)

 # Roles